 William P. Jensen, as President and Chief Compliance Officer of Acadia, is responsible for supervision and will adhere to Acadia's Code of Ethics.
+Additionally, he has established supervisory guidelines designed to supervise its supervised persons and ensure compliance with the Commonwealth of Virginia, the Maryland Securities Act, and those of other registered states.
+These actions are completed through compliance software (SmartRIA), and established office processes.
+SmartRIA software provides monthly and annual tasks and tracking of all supervisory, regulatory, and compliance requirements.
+He regularly completes a thorough review of the advice provided to Clients.
 He may be contacted at the phone number on this brochure supplement.